-Financiers are really quite simple to make as you don't need anything other than a bowl and spoon.
+Financiers are really quite simple to make as you don't need anything other than a bowl and spoon, which means they are the perfect afternoon baking project to involve your little ones in on too.
 They are a french cake known for its simplicity (and almond flavour).

 1 cup almond meal/ground almond

 6oz melted butter

 1. Combine all ingredients well, stirring with a wooden spoon.
 (This is quite a departure from my usual methods isn't it...).

 2. Prepare baking molds by spreading melted butter around the base and edges.

 3. Pour batter into molds and bake on 450F/230C for 7 minutes until the edges start to brown a little, and then turn the oven down to 400F/205C and bake for another 7 minutes.

 4. When they are golden brown on top, let them cool in their tins for another 7 minutes.

 Serve either warm or cool, but it is best to serve them on the day they are made due to the polenta.
 The polenta adds a crispness to the financiers that would be otherwise lacking, but obviously means that the cakes will not rise as much as if you were to use self-raising flour.
 The lavender gives a subtle flavour differential that compliments the blueberries perfectly.

 I served this with a dollop of cream cheese icing, which was made by combing cream cheese, butter and icing sugar.
 The cream cheese icing helped to keep each bite moist and sweet, and was the perfect side dollop!!